nser77/home/README.md

 </p>

 ## Live demo
-I written a minimalist HTTP tool to dynamically fetch data from MIKROIKs devices and securely expose my backbone.
+I written a minimalist HTTP tool to dynamically fetch data from MIKROTIKs devices and securely expose my backbone.

 Please note that the tool only use only a bit of javascript to display data from the backend, the index page has not javascript code.